Reviews

 Orion SkyQuest XT4.5 Telescope Review: Recommended Scope

-The Orion SkyQuest XT4.5 is a bit of an oddball in the SkyQuest Dobsonian line as well as the world of tabletop Dobsonians, but it is a great first telescope, albeit a little small in aperture and expensive compared to its competitors.
+The Orion SkyQuest XT4.5 used to be a bit of an oddball in the SkyQuest Dobsonian line as well as the world of tabletop Dobsonians.
+When it was available, I found it to be a great first telescope, albeit a little small in aperture and expensive compared to its competitors.

 Orion 180mm Maksutov-Cassegrain Telescope Review: Recommended OTA